 A little further, 17 km from the town is Ta Phin village, land of the Hmong and the Red Dao, two most populous ethnic groups in Sapa.
 The village will seduce you as much by its peaceful atmosphere as by the multi-coloured brocades.
 As soon as you arrive, it is the lovely costumes of the young girls from Red Dao that will strike your eyes.
 You will then come across, at the bottom of the houses on stilts, women in traditional dress who practice weaving.

 In the life of mountain tribes, brocade objects are an integral part of everyday outfits, but also special occasions as a souvenir of love or a wedding gift.
-In addition, Ta Phin's artisanal products, diversified thanks to the village's brocade club, are among the most sought after by visitors, contributing greatly to export to foreign countries.
-You will have a large choice of souvenirs such as backpacks, wallets, scarves, hats, clothing… which prove an unexpected skill of Ta Phin women, a great pride of Sapa.
+In addition, Ta Phin's artisanal products, diversified thanks to the village's brocade club, are among the most sought after by visitors, contributing greatly to exports to foreign countries.
+You will have a large choice of souvenirs such as backpacks, wallets, scarves, hats, clothing and more which prove an unexpected skill of Ta Phin women, a great pride of Sapa.

 The Red Dao women are recognizable by a red turban that explodes an entire corner of the market in Sapa, a high meeting place for ethnic groups as in all the mountainous regions of the North.

 It will be a great chance for those who attend a wedding of the Red Dao, which is colourful and reflects the original customs well attached to the centuries-old traditions of the populations of Ta Phin.
 With regard to the Kinh New Year celebration, they have their “Dance Festival” which is added to other festivities such as the “Congratulation ceremony for the new house” and in particular the “cap sac” ritual, meaning “ceremony of transition to adulthood” classified as national intangible heritage.